efstajas/tela/README.md

 }
 ```

 These handlers are defined as standard Express middleware.
-Each defined hook will be initialized at `/appname/hookname*`.
+Each defined hook will be initialized at `/appname/hookname*` (Note the * — that means that a webhook coming in at `/appname/hookname/foobar` will still hit your handler).

 #### ✅ Starting the server